supremainc/g-sdk/docs/_apis/card.md

 numOfTemplate
 : The number of fingerprint templates stored in the card.
 Maximum 4 templates can be stored on a card.

+numOfFaceTemplate
+: The number of face templates stored in the card.
+Maximum 2 templates can be stored on a card.

 templateSize
-: The size of fingerprint template in bytes.
+: The size of fingerprint/face template in bytes.
+Typically, 384 or 552

 issueCount
 : You can issue a card multiple times.
 In this case, you can differentiate each issue by this parameter.

 duressMask
 : Specify whether any of the fingerprint templates is of a duress finger.
 For example, if the first template is of a duress finger, it should be 0x01.

+useAlphanumericID
+: If true, cardID should be string.

+cardAuthMode
+: Specify the private authentication mode for the card.

+cardAuthModeEx
+: Specify the extended private authentication mode for the card.

 ```protobuf